top of page

 Improved Two-Weapon Fighting

-Prerequisite: Fighter level 12, Two-Weapon Fighting Style
+Prerequisite: Fighter Level 12, Two-Weapon Fighting Style

 When you take the attack action, you can make up to two additional attacks with a weapon equipped in your off-hand, rather than one.